 We face intense competition from other manufacturers of generic versions of our generic products.
 Our generic products compete with generic versions made by other manufacturers, such as Mallinckrodt Inc., Mylan Laboratories Inc., Roxane Laboratories, Inc., Teva Pharmaceutical Industries Ltd. and Watson Pharmaceuticals, Inc. When additional versions of one of our generic products enter the market, we generally lose market share and our margins on the product decline.
 Because we are smaller than many of our national competitors in the generic pharmaceutical products sector, we may lack the financial and other resources needed to maintain our profit margins and market share in this sector.
-A generic competitor to one of our generic products, morphine sulfate extended-release tablets was introduced in the third quarter of 2003.
-The introduction of this third-party generic version of this product will have a material adverse effect on our net sales, gross profit, operating income, net income and cash flows in 2004.
+A generic competitor to one of our generic products, morphine sulfate extended-release tablets was introduced in the third quarter of 2003 and another generic competitor was introduced in the second quarter of 2004.
+The introduction of these thirdparty generic versions of our product will have a material adverse effect on our net sales, gross profit, operating income, net income and cash flows in 2004.

-We entered into a tax sharing agreement with Endo Pharma LLC in July 2000, pursuant to which we may have to make large cash payments to them.
+We entered into a tax sharing agreement with Endo Pharma LLC in July 2000, pursuant to which we may have to make large cash payments to Endo Pharma LLC.

 Upon the exercise of the stock options granted under the Endo Pharma LLC stock option plans, only currently outstanding shares of our common stock held by Endo Pharma LLC will be issued.
 Endo Pharma LLC was formed in connection with the acquisition of Algos Pharmaceutical Corporation in July 2000 to ensure that the stock options granted pursuant to the Endo Pharma LLC stock option plans diluted only the Endo common stock held by persons and entities that held such shares prior to our merger with Algos.
 Because Endo Pharma LLC, and not us, will provide the shares upon the exercise of these options, we entered into a tax sharing agreement with Endo Pharma LLC under which we will be required to pay to Endo Pharma LLC upon the occurrence of a liquidity event, as described further below, the amount of the tax benefits usable by us as a result of the exercise of these stock options into shares of our common stock held by Endo Pharma LLC.
-As of December 31, 2003, approximately 3.6 million of these stock options had been exercised by former employees into shares of our common stock held by Endo Pharma LLC.
-The exercise of any of these Endo Pharma LLC stock options generally will permit us to deduct as a compensation charge, for income tax purposes, an amount equal to the difference between the market price of our common stock and the exercise price paid upon exercise of these options (as of December 31, 2003, approximately \$35 million, which is estimated to result in a tax benefit amount of approximately \$13 million).
-Under the tax sharing agreement, we are required to pay this \$13 million to Endo Pharma LLC upon the occurrence of a liquidity event, as described further below, to the extent that a compensation charge deduction is usable to reduce our taxes and based upon the assumption that all other deductions of Endo are used prior thereto.
+As of March 31, 2004, approximately 3.7 million of these stock options had been exercised by former employees into shares of our common stock held by Endo Pharma LLC.
+The exercise of any of these Endo Pharma LLC stock options generally will permit us to deduct as a compensation charge, for income tax purposes, an amount equal to the difference between the market price of our common stock and the exercise price paid upon exercise of these options (as of March 31, 2004, approximately \$36 million, which is estimated to result in a tax benefit amount of approximately \$14 million).
+Under the tax sharing agreement, we are required to pay this \$14 million to Endo Pharma LLC upon the occurrence of a liquidity event, as described further below, to the extent that a compensation charge deduction is usable to reduce our taxes and based upon the assumption that all other deductions of Endo are used prior thereto.